dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 and determine a total ordering of accumulated transactions.

-Given a DAG transport that provides reliable and causally-ordered transaction dissemination, it seems that reaching consensus on total ordering should be really simple: occasionally a leader would mark a position in the DAG a "proposal", others would confirm the proposal, and then everything preceding the proposal would become committed.
+Given a DAG transport that provides reliable and causally-ordered transaction dissemination, it seems that reaching consensus on total ordering should be really simple.
 Yet, systems built using a DAG, such as
 [Swirlds Hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf),
 [Aleph](https://arxiv.org/pdf/1908.05156.pdf),